PabloLuisMolinaBlanes/CalaLinguaAttemptI/README.md

 # Disclaimer

-**This is a test, proof-of-concept project, and not meant to be a final product** (although it may be deployed). **The functionality and the codebase may change erratically and suddenly.**
+**This is a test, proof-of-concept project, it is not production-ready, and not meant to be a final product** (although I may deploy it as a demo). **The functionality and the codebase may change erratically and suddenly.**

+The code is provided under the MIT Licence—see LICENSE for details.

 ## Features